-On February 15, 2011, the Company entered into an Asset Sale Agreement under which Gold Mountain Mining Corporation ("Gold Mountain") (formerly Beanstalk Capital Inc.) will acquire 100% of the Elk gold deposit.
-Almaden will retain a 2% NSR in the project.
-Under the terms of the Agreement, Almaden received 37 million common shares of Gold Mountain.
+On February 15, 2011, the Company entered into an Asset Sale Agreement under which Gold Mountain Mining Corporation ("Gold Mountain") (formerly Beanstalk Capital Inc.) acquired 100% of the Elk gold deposit.
+Almaden retained a 2% NSR in the project.
+Under the terms of the Agreement, Almaden received 35 million common shares of Gold Mountain.
 Closing of the transaction was completed on July 26, 2011.
-As part of the Transaction, Almaden assigned and sold 8.25 million common shares of Gold Mountain at \$0.355 per share to raise gross proceeds of \$2,928,750 and now holds 28.75 million common shares of Gold Mountain.
+As part of the Transaction, Almaden sold 8.25 million common shares of Gold Mountain at \$0.355 per share to raise gross proceeds of \$2,928,750 and now holds 26.75 million common shares of Gold Mountain representing a 38.8% interest.
 Upon completion of the transaction, Duane Poliquin (Chairman and Director of Almaden) and Morgan Poliquin (CEO and director of Almaden) became Directors of Gold Mountain.